 2 Come prepared

 Make sure that your meeting agenda is sent far in advance, with time for the group to collaborate and make suggestions for items to add.
+You can easily add agenda topics to your Fellow meeting agenda this by connecting Fellow to communication tools like Slack.
 If there is any kind of documentation that was sent with the meeting invite, be sure to brief yourself and familiarize yourself with the content so that you can actively participate.
 Make sure to write down any kinds of questions you have or topics you’d like to bring up before the meeting happens so that these things don’t slip your mind.
 If you’ve been asked to prepare anything ahead, make sure that it is accounted for so that you can feel confident and prepared.

 3 Speak clearly